I saw this going viral on Twitter:

 As for doctor salaries lagging inflation, that too is wrong:

-As of 2024, typical medical school debt is $200,000-$230,000 (depending on the source), which amounts to just $2,300/month for a 10-year loan at 6%.
-A salary of $300k/year, which is a conservative estimate, still leaves $160,000/year in discretionary income after factoring state and federal taxes and loan repayments.
-Yes, doctors have a late start due to residency and credentialism, but rapidly earn it back.
+As of 2024, typical medical school debt is $234,000 (depending on the source), which amounts to just $2,600/month for a 10-year loan at 6%.
+A salary of $300k/year, which is a conservative estimate, still leaves $160k-180k/year in discretionary income after factoring state and federal taxes and loan repayments.
+Yes, doctors have a late start due to credentialism, but rapidly earn it back; not to mention, there is a $67k/year stipend for residency, which alone is comparable to many jobs.

-Also doctor careers are really long, unlike other professions.
+Also doctor careers are really long and relatively insulated from macro or firm-level factors (regardless of AI, people will always get sick), unlike other professions.
 Moreover, doctors can easily find work by being hired at hospitals instead of the long process of having to send out resumes.
 For this reason, physicians have the lowest unemployment rate of any profession:

 Physicians have a low unemployment rate when compared to the national averageāaccording to the 100 Best Jobs list released by the U.S. News & World Report in 2024, the unemployment rate for physicians is 0.3%, which is less than the national unemployment rate of 3.7% in January 2024.Feb 22, 2024